my-name-is-samael/BeamJoy/README.md

 - In-game, navigate to *Config* Menu > *Server* > *Maps Labels*.
 - At the bottom, fill in the *Tech Name* (name of the folder inside the archive), the *Map Label* (the label you want players to see) and the *Archive Full Name* (including the extension), e.g., "ks_spa", "SPA Francorchamps", "ks_spa_v20230929.zip".
 - Click the green *Save* button.
-- Your map will no appear in the map switcher and map vote areas.
+- Your map will now appear in the map switcher and map vote areas.

-The optimized map switcher only sends the current modded map to joining players, not all idle modded maps.
+The optimized map switcher only sends the current modded map to joining players, not all idle map mods.

 **Caution** : When switching to or from a modded map, the server will restart.
 Ensure you have an active reboot system for your server.